LWest001/ReactWeatherApp/README.md

 ## Current limitations and known bugs

 - The country selector works but only US lookup is available
-- The 'Daily' portion of the slider just displays the hourly data (7-day forecast not yet implemented)
 - Background image loads only after a noticeable delay

 All code written by Leo Westebbe.